What is the function of the shrink tube on the DIP inductor?

 The effective cross-sectional area of the round enameled wire is smaller than that of the flat wire.
 There is a gap between the turns of the round wire, and the utilizations of the winding window of the magnetic-core insufficient.
 Therefore, with the same size, the current capacity of the round enameled wire product is smaller than that of the flat wire, and there will be a problem of temperature rise.
 That is why engineers design high current power inductor with flat wire, not round wire.

-hat’s the Q value?
+Hat’s the Q value?

 The Q value is the quality factor of an inductor, which is used to show the relationship between the energy stored and the energy consumed by the inductor.
 Its mathematical expression is listed as follows: